AdobeDocs/experience-manager-cloud-service.en/help/operations/actions-center.md

 ## Detailed User Flow {#detailed-user-flow}

 Clicking on the email will bring you to the Actions Center, with a popup showing context for the notification you clicked on and in some cases, links to additional information describing how to take corrective action.
+You can also access Actions Center directly at [https://experience.adobe.com/aem/actions-center]( https://experience.adobe.com/aem/actions-center/), where you can select the relevant program and environment.

 ![Incident details](/help/operations/assets/incident-details.png)